centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/hardware-storage-emc-clariion-navisphere.md

 ## Prerequisites

-The plugin need the installation of Navisphere client (ask to your EMC Support).
+The plugin needs the Navisphere client to be installed (ask your EMC Support).
  By default , the plugin uses the following path: `/opt/Navisphere/bin`.

 ## Installing the monitoring connector